pieroproietti/penguins-eggs/sourceforge/files/ISOS/alpine/README.md

 * **egg-of-alpine-colibri** An experimental version from Alpine standard.
 Look on discussion [Way to Alpine](https://github.com/pieroproietti/penguins-eggs/discussions/377).

+NOTE: I added now `linux-firmwaer` to use on real hardware.

 * You can find more informations on this Linux distro at: [AlpineLinux](https://alpinelinux.org/).

 ## Important notes